Emmanuel Schools Foundation: Establishment of Emmanuel College

-The first ESF school, Emmanuel City Technology College, was founded in 1990 as Tyneside’s City Technology College and opened with just 150 students in Year 7.
+The first ESF school, Emmanuel City Technology College, was founded in 1990 as Tyneside’s City Technology College and opened with just 151 students in Year 7.
 John Burn (Headteacher of Long Benton) had been instrumental in persuading Peter Vardy to engage in the CTC programme.
 Originally specialising in Technology, the College was awarded a second specialism in Business and Enterprise (2005), allowing it to build upon its Beacon School and current Leading Edge Status through its extensive work in delivering specialist teaching programmes within Primary Schools.

 Expansion

 The foundation was formally established when The King's Academy was established in Coulby Newham, Middlesbrough in 2003, as one of the earliest schools built under New Labour's academies programme.
 Vardy pledged to eventually build seven academies.

 The Foundation's approach was not universally welcomed, and in 2004 opponents blocked the Foundation's bid to take over Northcliffe School in Conisbrough, near Doncaster, which Ofsted had placed under special measures.
 Instead, it took over Thorne Grammar School and redeveloped the site to create Trinity Academy in 2005.

-In September 2009 ESF also opened its fourth school, Bede Academy, which is its first covering the whole school age range of 3-18, with Nursery, Primary and Secondary provision across two sites in Blyth on the Northumberland coast.
-Specialising in Engineering and Enterprise, the school focuses on extending conventional perceptions of engineering by providing specialist insights into aspects of biotechnology, environmental science and recycling technologies, sound and computer network engineering, medical and animal science, and naval and automotive systems and design.
+In September 2009 ESF opened its fourth school, Bede Academy, its first covering the whole school age range of 3-18, with nursery, primary and secondary provision across two sites in Blyth, Northumberland.

-In September 2009 it was announced that David Wootton would join from the Grace Foundation to become ESF's first Chief Executive.
-In February 2010, the Foundation announced that Sir Peter Vardy was to step down as chairman, to be succeeded by his brother, David Vardy, who had previously been Project Director of the foundation, overseeing the building of the schools.
-The foundation celebrated its twentieth anniversary with a conference at The Sage Gateshead for the staff, including celebratory videos, musical entertainment from each of the schools, and keynote talks by author Gervaise Phinn and futurist Patrick Dixon, among others.

 New oversight and developments

-In October 2010 it was announced that Sir Peter Vardy was handing over management of the schools to the United Learning Trust.
+In October 2010 it was announced that Vardy was handing over management of the schools to the United Learning Trust.
 The ESF schools were never integrated into the ULT network, however, and were ultimately later established as a multi-academy trust (MAT).

-In April 2019, ESF formally adopted Joseph Swan Academy in Gateshead, after its being rated inadequate in a 2018 Ofsted inspection, with Emmanuel College vice-principal Mark Hall taking over leadership of the school.
+In April 2019, ESF formally adopted Joseph Swan Academy in Gateshead, after it was rated inadequate in a 2018 Ofsted inspection, with Emmanuel College vice-principal Mark Hall taking over leadership of the school.
 Later in 2019, Christ's College Sunderland in Sunderland was also brought into the multi-academy trust, with Bede Academy's vice-principal Julie Roberts becoming its head.